“So full of artless jealousy is guilt, it spills itself in fearing to be spilt.”

 Jonah nodded.
 He had no idea how that verse had come mind.
 But with it, an unexpected question came with such force that it stunned him.
 What if God was a forgiving, loving Father?
 The idea was so foreign to Jonah that he didn’t know what to do with it.

 Gabe smiled.
-“Man, that’s a book I haven’t looked at in a long time.”
+“Man, that’s a book I haven’t cracked open in a long time.”

 Jonah didn’t hear him.
 His mind was reeling with an unexpected revelation.
 The concept of God that he held now was the exact same concept he had forged as a kid.
 His understanding of everything else in life had naturally grown and matured over the years, but not God.
 He had decided who God was decades ago and then he never gave it a second thought.
 Until now.